marcverhagen/cs217b/databases/alchemy/README.md

 ```

 These URLs are all connected to routes defined in the application.
 In the first case we get a listing of all users, in the second we get the information from just one user and in the third we add a user with her email.

+<span style="color:darkred">Warning: the prose below is awaiting some serious editing</span>.

 ## Second blog: adding posts